biomchen/id-fusulinids/README.md

 ### Model

-The convolutional neural network (CNN) is implemented with `Keras` API (`TensorFlow` backend).
-Because the images of fusulinids are less complicated than those of biomedical counterparts, our CNN model is a much simpler architecture than that of U-net.
-In total, the CNN has 31,723,782 trainable parameters in total.
-I applied `Adam` as optimizer and `sparse_categorical_crossentropy` for loss function.
+The neural network architecture was inspired by the [U-net](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net), and it was implemented with Keras API (TensorFlow backend).
+Because the images of fusulinids were heavily processed than those of biomedical counterparts, our CNN model is was much simpler architecture than that of U-net.
+In total, our CNN has 31,723,782 trainable parameters.
 See the codes below for details.

 ```python
 def build_cnn(input_size=(255, 255, 3)):